hemangi445/hemangi445.github.io/_projects/final_project.md

 vegaEmbed('#vis', "/assets/json/final_dashboard.json");
 </script>

-### Description
-This dashboard compares active and inactive businesses and shows how registrations have changed over time.
-Active businesses are significantly higher, and there is a noticeable increase in registrations after 2015.
-The interaction allows users to explore trends more clearly.
+This dashboard compares active and inactive businesses and shows how registrations changed over time.
+When a user clicks **Active** or **Inactive** in the bar chart, the line chart updates to show the trend for that selected business status.
+This makes it easier to move from a general summary to a more specific trend.

----

-## Top Counties by Business Registrations
+## Context Visualization 1

 <div id="vis2"></div>